IguJl15/davinti-project/README.md

 required Administrator access, other need Instructor credentials and some endpoints are blocked for access authenticated as Student.

-In the future, we gonna provide some tutorials about the autentication/authorization system.
-For now, for the ones who know how to use it or just want to try it out, access the register page to create your own account.
+Detailed tutorials on our authentication/authorization system are on the way.
+For now, thoose familiar or simply wanting to know how to use it can create their own accounts through the registration page.

 ## Build And Run